The summer school program will feature two main types of sessions:

 Workshops: 50-minute technical presentations followed by 10 minutes of Q&A. These sessions will focus on methodological and technical approaches, such as monitoring and modulating sleep and dreaming, analyzing EEG and peripheral signals, and studying or characterizing subjective experiences and emotional states.

-09:00 - 09:30 Opening
+09:15 - 09:30 Opening

 09:30 - 10:15 Martin Dresler: "Why and how we sleep"

-10:15 - 11:00 Francesca Siclari: TBD "Neuroscience of dreaming"
+10:15 - 11:00 Giulio Bernardi: "The neuroscience of dreaming"

 11:00 - 11:30 Coffee Break

-11:30 - 12:15 Péter Simor: "Learning through disconnection: mind wandering is not only a distraction"
+12:15 - 13:00 Péter Simor: "Learning through disconnection: mind wandering is not only a distraction"

 13:00 - 14:30 Lunch

-15:15 - 16:00 Valentina Elce: "And then he shouted 'Gryffindor!': thought-like and perceptual experiences in dreams"
+14:30 - 15:15 Valentina Elce: "He shouted 'Gryffindor!': thought-like and perceptual experiences in dreams"

 16:00 - 16:30 Coffee Break

-16:30 - 17:30 Serena Scarpelli: "Techniques and Protocols for the Scientific Study of Dreams"
+16:30 - 17:30 Serena Scarpelli: "Techniques and protocols for the scientific study of dreams"

-17:30 - 18:30 Ugo Faraguna: TBD "Actigraphy for sleep assessment"
+17:30 - 18:30 Ugo Faraguna: "Actigraphic characterization of sleep and circadian rhythm"

-09:00 - 09:45 Jean-Baptiste Eichenlaub: "The Microstructure of REM Sleep Across Normal and Pathological Aging"
+09:00 - 09:45 Jean-Baptiste Eichenlaub: "The microstructure of REM sleep across normal and pathological aging"

 09:45 - 10:30 Aurora d'Atri: "The role of REM sleep continuity in sleep-dependent processing of daytime emotional experiences"